-When setting up a Mendix application on-premise, you can set up advanced monitoring with New Relic.
+When setting up a Mendix application on premises, you can set up advanced monitoring with New Relic.
 This works with both Windows and Linux deployments.

-- Set up a trial account with New Relic at https://newrelic.com/
+- Set up a trial account with New Relic.

-- As noted in the guide in step 2: unzip the newrelic.zip into a directory that the user of the Mendix process has access to (i.e. the user home directory)
+- As noted in step 2, unzip the newrelic.zip file into a directory that the user of the Mendix process has access to (meaning, the user home directory).

-- Check the newrelic.yml file in the unzipped newrelic directory, make sure you read through the settings and that you understand the security implications
+- Check the newrelic.yml file in the unzipped directory, and make sure you read through the settings and understand the security implications.

-- Follow the Linux / Windows specific steps below to complete the installation
+- Follow the Linux- or Windows-specific steps below to complete the installation.

-The configuration section in m2ee.yaml should look something like this:
+The configuration section in m2ee.yaml should look like this:

 javaopts: [ "-Dfile.encoding=UTF-8", "-XX:MaxPermSize=64M", "-Xmx256M", "-Xms256M", "-Djava.io.tmpdir=/path/to/project/data/tmp", "-javaagent:/home/mendix-user/newrelic/newrelic.jar", ]

-- Add ‘-javaagent:/PATH/TO/NEWRELIC.JAR’ to your java arguments in the Windows Service Console
+-javaagent:/PATH/TO/NEWRELIC.JAR to your Java arguments in the Windows Service Console:

-After you restart the application your data should show up in New Relic.
-Note that this requires the application to send data to New Relic servers, so your firewalls should be configured to allow this traffic.
+After you restart the application, your data should show up in New Relic.
+This requires the application to send data to New Relic servers, so your firewalls should be configured to allow for this traffic.